 Transfer students have attended another college or university full-time for one semester or more.

-International students arrive at Andrews University from nearly 100 countries around the world–some as first-year students and others as transfer students.
+International students arrive at Andrews University from nearly 100 countries worldwide–some as first-year students and others as transfer students.

 Each of you has unique needs that our Orientation Week program is tailored to meet.